ChrisWhealy/DistributedSystemNotes/Lecture 05.md

 There are two pre-conditions that must be fulfilled before you can implement a Vector Clock:

 1. You must know upfront how many processes make up your system
 1. All the processes must agree the order in which the clock values will occur within the vector

 In this case, we know that we have three processes `Alice`, `Bob` and `Carol`, and that the order of values in the vector will be sorted alphabetically by process name.

 So, each process will create its own copy of the vector clock with an initial value of `[0,0,0]` for `Alice`, `Bob` and `Carol` respectively.

 > ***IMPLEMENTATION DETAIL***
 > When implementing a vector clock, the above two constraints can be relaxed.
 >
 > Rather than implementing a vector clock as a simple list of integers, it is useful first to create data type for a Lamport Clock which could be as simple as just the process name and a clock value.
 >
 > A minimal Rust implementation might look something like this:
 >
 > ```rust
 > pub struct LamportClock {
 >   pub process_name: String,
 >   pub clock_value: u64
 > }
 > ```
 >
 > A minimal Vector Clock is then simply an array of Lamport Clocks.
 >
 > ```rust
 > pub struct VectorClock {
 >   pub entries: Vec<LamportClock>
 > }
 > ```
 >
 > Now with suitable coding to manage vector clocks, process names can occur in any order, or even be missing.

 The Vector Clock is then managed by applying the following rules:

 1. Every process maintains a vector of integers initialised to `0` - one for each process with which we wish to communicate

 1. On every event, a process increments its own position in the vector clock: this also includes internal events that do not cause messages to be sent or received

-1. When sending a message, each process includes the current state of its clock as metadata with the message payload
+1. When sending a message, each process includes the current state of its vector clock as metadata with the message payload

 1. When receiving a message, each process updates its own position in the vector clock using the rule `max(VC(self),VC(msg))`